nandstand/sample-site/content/docs/hpc-tutorial.md

 ## 2. Manage project dependencies using pip

-The logging feature you're adding will print environment information about the test job you'll be submitting.
+The logging feature you're adding will print environment information about your test job.
 In this section, you'll install the `tabulate` library to create formatted tables in the job's Slurm logs.

 1. Install the `tabulate` package to your Python virtual environment using pip: